Characters of the Fatal Fury series: Freeman

 Freeman (フリーマン, Furīman), real name unknown, is a mysterious English serial killer that fights using slashing movements with his hands as if they were claws.
-Little is known about him, except that he killed Kevin Rian's partner.
+Little is known about him, except that he killed Kevin Rian's partner.In Mark of the Wolves, he enters the King of Fighters: Maximum Mayhem tournament hoping to kill strong opponents, barely managing to escape from a police sniper.
+In City of the Wolves, Freeman emerges from hiding and attempts to kill Blue Mary and Marky, but Terry and Kevin rescue them and Freeman is finally arrested.
 Many of Freeman's special techniques are references to heavy metal bands, such as Nightmare, Morbid Angel, Overkill, and Vision of Disorder.

 Gato

 Gato (牙刀, Gatō) is a martial artist searching for his missing father, Gao, whom he believes responsible for killing his mother six years prior.
 His sister Hotaru Futaba encourages him to come home, though he keeps his distance for her protection.
 In his Mark of the Wolves ending, Gao saves Kain R. Heinlein from the crumbling mansion, but blinds Gato before he can act.
 As Gao taunts Gato, he angrily swears vengeance.
 In City of the Wolves, Gato joins the tournament to once again search for Gao.
 Though his sight has mostly recovered, he now fights with his eyes closed to enhance his other senses and movements.
 He eventually encounters Hotaru and Kain again, and learns that Grant had attempted to assassinate Gao, who was an enforcer for a rival crime family, with Gato's mother being accidentally killed by Grant during the encounter.
 Now knowing the truth, Gato agrees to let Hotaru accompany him to find their father.

 Gato first appears in the King of Fighters series in King of Fighters 2003 as part of the Outlaw Team, along with Ryuji Yamazaki and Billy Kane.
 Gato is summoned to Geese Howard's office and forced to cooperate in order to prevent his sister from being harmed.
 Gato does not like his teammates at all as revealed by the ending, in which Gato ditches the other two immediately and tells them off, leaving Yamazaki and Billy to fight.
 In The King of Fighters XI he is partnered with B. Jenet and Tizoc to form a Garou Team.
 In The King of Fighters XV, he and Jenet are joined by Rock Howard, who replaces Tizoc, because the wrestler has reasons to go by his heel persona "King of Dinosaurs" and already joined another team during the tournament.
 In both Garou team endings, he also immediately leaves his teammates, though on friendlier terms.